kjappelbaum/pyepal/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-pypal: Pareto active learning for Python
+PyPAL: Pareto active learning for Python
 =========================================

 This package uses an active learning approach to efficiently and confidently identify the Pareto front with any model that can output a mean and a standard deviation.

 It works with any number of objectives, missing data, and is highly customizable.

 Contents
 ---------